Pecha Kucha – the chit-chat, low-down on Cincinnati’s hottest designers

 “PK Vol. 1 was such a huge success,” says official organizer, Greg Lewis.
 “It demonstrated that the same desire that got PK started in Tokyo six years ago is present here in Cincinnati today.”

-But a success like this doesn't just happen.
-It takes a great deal of passion, effort and cooperation.
+But a success like this doesn’t just happen.
+It takes a great deal of passion, effort and heaps of cooperation.

 “Fortunately,” he continues, “each team member took on different responsibilities for the event, such as coordinating with presenters and vendors, bringing in sponsorships, branding, media development and marketing.”

-At this inaugural event, attendees listened to presentations on various topics, from art and architecture to tattoos and graffiti.
+At this inaugural event, attendees savored eye candy and listened to presentations on various topics, from design staples like art and architecture, to quirkier ones like tattoos and graffiti.
 Essentially, there is no restriction on what can be covered.

-Although PK started as a venue primarily geared toward visual art and design, the format has expanded its scope to allow for presenters from the worlds of business and academia to join the dialogue.
-And with the 20/20 rule in effect, each event can accommodate nearly a dozen presenters from this open playing field.
+Although PK started as a venue primarily geared for visual art and design, the format has expanded its scope to allow for presenters from the worlds of business and academia to join the dialogue.
+And with the 20/20 rule in effect, each event features around a dozen presenters from this open playing field.

 “The greatness of Pecha Kucha Night Vol. 1 at the CAC came from the variety of ideas presented,” Lewis says.
 “The outstanding presentations were the ones that engaged the crowd.”